-If last year was the year of Baby growing bigger and stronger every day, the coming year will be all about the things she is learning how to do.
+If last year was the year of Baby growing bigger and stronger every day, the coming year will be all about the things they are learning how to do.
 The second year of a toddler’s life is full of action, adventure, and gravity-defying stunts – and the very frazzled parents and caregivers who do their best to keep up.

 Motor skills

-The motor skills Baby develops during this time will take her to a whole new level of mobility, speed, and the adventure that comes with it.
-By the end of her second year, your toddler will be able to:
+The motor skills Baby develops during this time will take them to a whole new level of mobility, speed, and the adventure that comes with it.
+By the end of their second year, your toddler will be able to:

-- Pull a toy along behind her as she walks
+- Pull a toy along behind them as they walks

-- Carry a large toy, or several toys, while she is walking
+- Carry a large toy, or several toys, while they are walking

 - Start to learn to run